Skip to content

 Eco-friendly inks for cardboard or other substrates are manufactured to improve eco-efficiency, adding value and benefits to brand owners and consumers.
 Using sustainable ink could be as simple as how the ink and materials interact to synergize the printing process.
 For example, inks that improve productivity on press or reduce waste could be seen as green in a converter’s eyes.
 Three key regulatory terms commonly used in the packaging industry are biodegradable, bio-renewable, and eco-friendly.

-With these critical factors in play, having the right inkjet technology and ink to print reliably on corrugated cardboard substrates is necessary.
+With these critical factors in play, it is necessary to have the right inkjet technology and ink to print reliably on corrugated cardboard substrates.

 Inks for Printing On Corrugated Cardboard